skramm/homog2d/docs/homog2d_manual.md

 ### 5.2 - Enclosing determination

-You can quickly check if a points lies within a flat rectangle (FRect) or a circle
+You can quickly check if a point lies within a flat rectangle (`FRect`) or a circle:
 ```C++
 bool b1 = pt.isInside( rect );
 bool b2 = pt.isInside( circle );